refrostedsummer/exocore/_wiki/shadowdog.md

 ![[gallery-sri-panwa-luxury-hotel-phuket-pool-suite-east-1.jpg]]
 *Sri Panwa Phuket Luxury Pool Villa Hotel*

-shadowdog is a stream of consciousness-style first-person narrative which begins somewhere in the subject’s early childhood (perhaps around his first interactions/experiences with technology) and ends somewhere in his later adulthood. (in the album this is not chronologically in order.)
+shadowdog is a stream of consciousness-style first-person narrative which begins somewhere in the subject’s early childhood (perhaps around their first interactions/experiences with technology) and ends somewhere in their later adulthood. (in the album this is not chronologically in order.)

-i consider it a brilliant and relentless portrait of the cycle of abuse in a post-net world (particularly on the concept that paraphilias can originate from trauma and/or childhood exposure to shocking content) as well as the social and psychological impacts of the internet on children and adolescent development, and ultimately humanity/society at large.
+i consider it a brilliant and relentless portrait of an internet-saturated world and how the cycle of abuse can manifest in it (particularly on the concept that paraphilias can originate from trauma and/or childhood exposure to shocking ) as well as the social and psychological impacts of the internet on children and adolescent development, and ultimately humanity/society at large.

 ## some excerpts i like